deepanshs/mrsimulator/docs/installation/devs.rst

 Make sure git is installed on your computer.
 ''''''''''''''''''''''''''''''''''''''''''''

 `Git <https://git-scm.com>`_ is the name of a source code management system.
 It keeps track of the changes made to the code and manages contributions from several individuals.
-You may read about git at the `Git Basics <https://git-scm.com/book/>`_.
+You may notice that much of its terminology comes from river metaphors, i.e., source, fork, upstream, etc.  You may read about git at the `Git Basics <https://git-scm.com/book/>`_.

 If you are using anaconda/miniconda, you probably have git pre-installed.
 To check, type in terminal

 .. code-block:: bash